BasedLoader/MaldGradle/README.md

+**Mald Gradle is a modified version of VanillaGradle designed for the Mald ecosystem.**

 ![VanillaGradle Logo](docs/logo.png?raw=true)

 **VanillaGradle** is a toolchain for *Minecraft: Java Edition* that provides a workspace to interact with the game using official mappings provided